 I bought my bike in the Bab El Khemis flea market.
 In this large souk, you can find all sorts of old things.
 It has workshops making furniture, bedding, pottery and metalwork alongside the market stalls and individuals with their goods laid out on the ground.

 My first bike cost 700 MAD, and it was a good catch.
-My current bicycle cost 1200 MAD (around 100 euros).
-It’s a perfect Dutch-style city bike, almost new, with gears, front basket and locks.
+My second bicycle cost 1200 MAD (around 100 euros).
+It’s a perfect Dutch-style city bike, almost new, with gears, a front basket and locks.
 The seller also gave me the receipt with an original bike number, so it is a very legal, registered beauty.

 Pikala Bikes project brings old bicycles from Holland to Marrakech and refurbishes them here to use them for social bicycle projects.
 Pikala bikes also offer professional bicycle tours.